 These include things like the rights and responsibilities of tenants and landlords, what terms and conditions can be set as part of a lease, lease termination guidelines, and how evictions must be handled.

-State laws can also dictate how much a landlord can charge for security deposits, how those funds can legally be handled, and how property managers must use trust accounts for rental income.
+State laws can also dictate restrictions on the security deposit.
+They can specify how much a landlord can charge for security deposits, how those funds can legally be handled, and how property managers must use trust accounts for rental income.

 A Landlord’s Legal Responsibility

-It is very important to become familiar with landlord-tenant laws specific to your state and city.
+It is very important to become familiar with city and state landlord tenant laws specific to the location of your rental unit.
 Ignorance of the laws is no excuse and you can be sued for not obeying state laws, even if you were unaware of their existence.

 The U.S. Department of Housing and Urban Development (HUD) is responsible for regulations covering discrimination and other federal issues affecting your tenants.
 You can also check with your state real estate board or join a local professional agency for property managers or landlords who should be able to provide guidance on state regulations.